Improve kids’ intelligence: No reading worksheets

 1) Travel improves reading skills by increasing schema without reading worksheets!

 Schema is a fancy word that refers to the web in your mind where information finds a category.
 Schema is the background knowledge we use for learning new information.
 Our schema grows and changes as we continue to have life experiences.
 We use this schema like a filing cabinet in our mind.
 It allows future experiences and ideas to have a place to fit.

-For example, if a child has been to a farm (background knowledge) then when they read a book about a farm they will have a deeper understanding than a child who has not visited.
+For example, if a child has been to a farm (background knowledge) then when they read a book about a farm they will have a deeper understanding than a child who has not visited in person.

 This prior knowledge directly affects reading comprehension without reading worksheets!

 Children who have traveled have heard stories – mythology, religion, history, and can use these stories when writing their own for classroom use, personal use, or for state testing (like the STAR test in Texas).

 Here my kiddo is writing in a journal while waiting for dinner to arrive.
 We glue in ticket stubs, napkins, and whatever ‘stuff’ kiddo thinks is important.
 These ‘books’ get read again and again at home.